fonduh/up221-fonda/README.md

+This is Fonda Hu's repository for UP221 - Introduction to GIS and Spatial Data Science

 ### 👋 intro
 Hi!
 My name is Fonda.
 I'm a third-year @ UCLA majoring in math/econ major with an urban and regional studies minor.
 After completing undergrad, I want to pursue a graduate degree in urban planning - if you have any insight or advice to share, I'd love to chat! 🥳